FortinetCloudCSE/k8s-201-workshop/content/04Rolebindings/Task3_3_usecase.md

 ---
-title: "Use cases and scenarios"
+title: "Task 3 - Use cases and scenarios"
 chapter: false
 menuTitle: "Use cases"
 weight: 10